MSc in Integrated Immunology

 Thoughts from our alumni

-KUAN-HSIANG GARY HUANG - DIRECTOR OF IMMUNOLOGY CLINICAL DEVELOPMENT AT JANSSEN (CLASS OF 2005/06)
+KUAN-HSIANG GARY HUANG - DIRECTOR AND CLINICAL LEAD IN IMMUNOLOGY CLINICAL DEVELOPMENT AT JOHNSON & JOHNSON (CLASS OF 2005/06)

 'Professionally, I currently work in clinical pharmaceutical R&D at Johnson & Johnson on inflammatory bowel disease Ph2/3 clinical trials.
-I enjoy the career and challenges in immunology R&D, despite the trying pandemic.
-I'm grateful to the foundation laid by the MSc in my career journey through R&D at Bristol-Myers Squibb, clinical allergy/immunology/medicine practices at Einstein Philadelphia, Hospital of University of Pennsylvania and Children's Hospital of Philadelphia and DPhil in Internal Medicine at Oxford.'
+I enjoy the career and challenges and most grateful to the foundation laid by the MSc and DPhil in my career journey through clinical specialty training (internal medicine residency at Einstein Philadelphia and Jefferson University, and allergy/immunology fellowship at the University of Pennsylvania and Children's Hospital of Philadelphia), patient care (attending faculty at Einstein Philadelphia and Jefferson University), and a career in drug development (Bristol-Myers Squibb and Johnson and Johnson).'

 ADAM DMYTRIW - CLINICAL FELLOW, NEURORADIOLOGY & INTERVENTION, BRIGHAM AND WOMEN'S HOSPITAL (CLASS OF 2009/10)

-CAITLIN MULLARKEY - ASSISTANT PROFESSOR AND ASSOCIATE CHAIR, BIOCHEMISTRY UNDERGRADUATE EDUCATION, MCMASTER UNIVERSITY (CLASS OF 2009/10)
+CAITLIN MULLARKEY - ASSOCIATE PROFESSOR AND ASSOCIATE CHAIR, BIOCHEMISTRY UNDERGRADUATE EDUCATION, MCMASTER UNIVERSITY (CLASS OF 2009/10)

 PHILEMON GYASI-ANTWI - BBSRC RESEARCH FELLOW, TRANSLATIONAL MEDICAL SCIENCES UNIT, UNIVERSITY OF NOTTINGHAM (CLASS OF 2012/13)